zesk/build/docs/tools/environment.md

 #### Environment

-APPLICATION_VERSION - reserved and set to `runHook version-current` if not set already APPLICATION_BUILD_DATE - reserved and set to current date; format like SQL.
+APPLICATION_VERSION - reserved and set to `hookRun version-current` if not set already APPLICATION_BUILD_DATE - reserved and set to current date; format like SQL.
-APPLICATION_TAG - reserved and set to `runHook application-id` APPLICATION_ID - reserved and set to `runHook application-tag`
+APPLICATION_TAG - reserved and set to `hookRun application-id` APPLICATION_ID - reserved and set to `hookRun application-tag`
 ### `environmentFileApplicationVerify` - Check application environment is populated correctly.

 Check application environment is populated correctly.